Proud to be your farmers!

 Isabelle Dobbe

 Her unconventional journey went from a study in anthropology to a few years of working on policy for secondary vocational education to farming.
-In 2021 she exchanged her desk job for school benches and started at the Warmonderhof school to learn everything there is about biodynamic agriculture.
 We were lucky that she decided to do her internship with us.
-She quickly became an indispensable part of the team and joined the farmers crew in 2022.
-She is not only gifted when it comes to growing veggies but she is also a good writer and often writes our weekly newsletter.
+She quickly became an indispensable part of the team and joined the farmers crew in 2022 until beginning of 2025.
+Now she is traveling through Europe, discovering other ways of living and farming in a more countryside-like setting.